CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 └── ballgown
 ```

-In this tutorial each major section is diveded in to folders so you can follow it easily.
-As you go you can navigate to each folder, as each section directs you to, and follow the instructions.
+The tutorial is divided in sections so you can follow it easily.

 <h2 id="Second_Point_Header">Accessing the data using sra-toolkit </h2>